 How to Deal With Theft Misdemeanor Charges in California

 You may face theft misdemeanor charges if you are accused of stealing property of a specific value.
-Learn more here from the Law Office of Valery Nechay.
+Learn more here from Valery Nechay’s law office.

-Misdemeanor theft is a severe accusation, and if you haven’t already, you should contact a criminal defense attorney right away.
-It is a common misconception that minor misdemeanor theft charges would not result in prison time; nonetheless, a conviction can result in both jail time and a hefty fine.
+It is a common misconception that minor misdemeanor theft charges would not result in prison time; nonetheless, a theft conviction can result in both jail time and a hefty fine.
 The Court may also order the guilty person to pay compensation to their victim, depending on the circumstances.

-The value of the stolen items in question is used to determine whether the theft is either a misdemeanor or a felony theft.
+The value of the property stolen is used to determine whether the theft is either a misdemeanor or a felony theft.
 The predefined value will fluctuate depending on the type of the purportedly stolen item.

-The following are frequent instances of theft, regardless of whether a prosecutor considers it a misdemeanor theft or a felony:
+Regardless of whether a prosecutor considers it a misdemeanor theft or a felony, a person commits theft if:

 Are Theft Crimes Considered Misdemeanors?

-Theft crimes can encompass a wide range of offenses, including larceny, embezzlement, theft by trick, and theft by false pretense.
+Theft crimes can encompass many offenses, including robbery, embezzlement, theft by trick, and theft by false pretense.

 A theft offense is typically a misdemeanor offense for first-time offenders, punishable by up to six months in county jail, a $1,000 fine, restitution for the amount taken, and/or probation.
 If the stealing property value is less than $50, the offender may merely be charged with an infraction.